 If you’re getting ready to pre-program your first show, some lighting consoles offer a really great 2D view, which gives you an overhead look at your lighting rig.
 You literally can set up and see your lighting rig from the top, and this can allow you to pre-program cues with intensity, color and some gobos without needing a full-blown visualizer.

 This can be really helpful if you’re especially pinched for pennies.
 These days, you can get a 2D layout view inside of most new lighting consoles.
 However, I really like to see the beams of light in the 2D space.
-Martin M-PC and M-Series consoles, as well as Enttec D-Pro, Jands Vista and Grand MA2 all offer this functionality in their 2D views.
+M-PC and M-Series consoles, as well as Enttec D-Pro, Jands Vista and Grand MA2 and 3 all offer this functionality in their 2D views.

 If you need a 3D view of your lighting and the stage it’s on, then it’s time to upgrade.
 3D visualizers are a ton of fun and offer the ability to get life-like lighting simulations out of your computer.